M-Tuy/GeoChem-DataLab/README.md

 **Combined prioritization:** Priority 1 = both As and U in top 5%; Priority 2 = either As or U in top 5%; Background = neither.

+**Regulatory guideline values (Naturvårdsverket):** for arsenic, generic guideline values for contaminated land are 10 mg/kg TS (KM, for sensitive land use, e.g. homes/schools/gardens) and 25 mg/kg TS (MKM for less sensitive land use, e.g. offices/industry).
+Notably, the KM value corresponds to the 90th percentile of SGU's regional measurements.
+The arsenic dataset 95th percentile (13.00 ppm) sits between KM and MKM.

 ---

 ## 3. Results